-College courses, webinars, workshops, seminars, technical meetings, examinations, take home study courses, speeches etc are all different ways in which you can get your hours in.
+College courses, webinars, workshops, seminars, technical meetings, examinations, take home study courses, speeches, etc. are all different ways in which you can get your hours in.

-Registered CMA’s must be diligent when it comes to logging their hours.
+Registered CMAs must be diligent when it comes to logging their hours.
 You will be required to keep documents such as records of attendance and certificates to support your progress.

 The reason for this is simple, you could be randomly selected to submit your records, as the IMA performs regular audits.

-Additionally, the CPE requirement does not start until the calendar year after you earn your CMA designation.
-For example, if you earn your CMA in November of 2016, the CPE requirement would not start until calendar year 2017.
-It is always the calendar year after earning the credential.
+The CPE requirement does not start until the calendar year after you earn your CMA designation.
+For example, if you earned your CMA in November of 2020, the CPE requirement would not start until calendar year 2021.

 In the event that you are unable or simply do not complete your required thirty CPE hours over the course of the year, you will fall out of good standing with the IMA.